catalintomai/mattermost-app-zendesk/README.md

         1. `Ticket` `Is` `Created`
     1. **Actions:**
         1. In the first select box choose `Notify target`
+            1. Note: this option will not show up until after a notification target has been created
         1. In the second select box choose `Send notification when ticket created`
         1. Past the following in the JSON Body textarea.